nmfs-opensci/NOAA-blank/README.md

 # Footer

 Use of a footer with links to NOAA or with NOAA logos will indicate that the product is intended to be interpreted as a product from NOAA.
 You do not use NOAA logos and footers for all repositories.
-You would use it for repositories that are with a NOAA branded GitHub organization or for something that intended to be viewed as a NOAA product.
+You would use it for repositories that are with a NOAA branded GitHub organization (like a center, office or program GH organization) or for something that intended to be viewed as a NOAA product.
 These types of repositories and products undergo some type of internal review, which is going to be specific to your situation and office.

 <p align="center" vertical-align="center">
 <a href="https://www.commerce.gov/">U.S. Department of Commerce</a> &vert; <a href="https://www.noaa.gov">National Oceanographic and Atmospheric Administration</a> &vert; <a href="https://www.fisheries.noaa.gov/">NOAA Fisheries</a>